 Reference: “Invasive marine species discovered on non–native kelp rafts in the warmest Antarctic island” by Conxita Avila, Carlos Angulo-Preckler, Rafael P. Martín-Martín, Blanca Figuerola, Huw James Griffiths & Catherine Louise Waller, 31 January 2020, Scientific Reports.

-The authors of the study warn that, in this situation of ecological and climate change, threatened by the effects of global change, research and monitoring natural ecosystems becomes more necessary to preserve biodiversity.
+The authors of the study warn that, in this situation of ecological and climate change, threatened by the effects of global change, research and monitoring natural ecosystems become more necessary to preserve biodiversity.

 “Invasive species” have traditionally been defined as a subset of those introduced by direct human agency.
 The authors of this study have abandoned that definition.